OPS-E2E-PPE/VBA-Docs/api/Publisher.Document.ShapesRemoved.md

 ---
-title: Document.ShapesRemoved Event (Publisher)
+title: Document.ShapesRemoved event (Publisher)
 keywords: vbapb10.chm285212677
 f1_keywords:
 - vbapb10.chm285212677
-ms.prod: publisher
 api_name:
 - Publisher.Document.ShapesRemoved
 ms.assetid: e2a67359-5673-2c72-e1fc-e3e3a3b564f9
-ms.date: 06/08/2017
+ms.date: 06/06/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Document.ShapesRemoved Event (Publisher)
+# Document.ShapesRemoved event (Publisher)

 Occurs when a shape is deleted from a publication.

 ## Syntax

- _expression_. **ShapesRemoved**
+_expression_.**ShapesRemoved**

- _expression_ A variable that represents a  **Document** object.
+_expression_ A variable that represents a **[Document](Publisher.Document.md)** object.

 ## Example

 This example displays a message whenever a shape is removed from the active publication.
 For this example to work, you must place this code into the **ThisDocument** module.

 ```vb
 Private Sub Document_ShapesRemoved()